SteveALee/fullmeasure-blog/source/_posts/roland-xp-50-cleanup.md

 ![XP-50](/images/XP-50/20230403_112125.jpg)

-The Roland XP-50 musical workstation was released in the mid 90's, consisting of a JV-1080 sound module, a MC-50 MkII type sequencer and a 61 key synth-style keyboard plus other controllers.
+The Roland XP-50 musical workstation was released in the mid 90's, consisting of a JV-1080 sound module, a MRC Pro sequencer and a 61 key synth-style keyboard plus other controllers.
 I think I paid about £800 and they still appear on ebay for around £300 so was a good investment (as my tutor told me it would be).

+<blockquote>The XP-50 Music Workstation is a powerful new
+instrument based on a 32-bit RISC processor with
+8 Mb ROM waveforms.
+It is 64 note polyphonic, 16 part multitimbral, GM compatible, and contains 512 Preset Patches and 128 User Patches.
+Up to four SR-JV80 Wave Expansion boards can be installed, providing up to 40 Mb and 1,660 Patches.
+The
+XP-50 also includes Reverb, Chorus, and 40 other effects including Rotary, Distortion, Flanging, Phasing, and MultiTap Delays.
+Its MRC-Pro
+Sequencer features 16 Track linear and loop recording, plus 100 Patterns, real time nondestructive editing, event editing, and Direct from Disk song playback.
+The XP-50's Realtime Phrase Sequencer (RPS) allows recorded Patterns to be triggered from specific keys</blockquote>

 The voices are Roland's sample + subtractive synthesis which produces some great sounds.
 They were top of thir game then with many sounds being designed by [Eric Persing](https://www.soundonsound.com/people/eric-persing-creating-spectrasonics).
 Some are definitely of the period having a strong techno feel.
 Expansion boards are available though I have none.